 And also for our example-verb “nehmen” (to take):

 I’m very excited about this method to learn irregular verbs.Karin Bauer-Weisenstein from Switzerland

 OK, in all this euphoria I have to admit: one has to be very creative to find a mnemonic key-word for a mnemonic example-sentence for every German irregular verb you have to learn.
-But this is not a problem either – I let the cat out of the bag …
+But this is not a problem either – I´ll let the cat out of the bag …

 I have two solutions for you!

 The mnemonic key-word doesn’t necessarily have to be German.
 You can even use any word of your mother tongue.
 The only thing that’s important is that the two first vowels sound the same as the German vowel gradations, which you have to learn.
 The meaning of the word doesn’t matter at all.
-In principle you can build in every noun you like in a mnemonic example-sentence.
+In principle you can build in any noun you like in a mnemonic example-sentence.
 The only important thing is that you remember the corresponding vowel gradations later!